laureneaves/CRM_dashboard/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is Customer Relationship Management dashboard.
+This project is a Customer Relationship Management dashboard.
 The dashboard is optimised for mobile devices and tablets.

 The main components of the dashboard are:
 - Navigation bar.